opendp/opendp/docs/source/getting-started/index.rst

 Getting Started
 ===============

-This is a quick introduction to OpenDP's Python and R APIs.
+This is an overview of OpenDP's Python and R APIs.

-For a more conceptual overview of differential privacy see the :doc:`../theory/index` section, and for Python, R, and Rust library reference see the :doc:`../api/index` documentation.
+For a more conceptual overview of differential privacy see the :doc:`../theory/index` section, and for Python, R, and Rust library references see the :doc:`../api/index` documentation.

 .. toctree::
   :titlesonly: